EGI-Federation/documentation/content/en/users/data/management/datahub/usecases/_index.md

 ## Integrate DataHub with EGI Notebooks

 EGI Notebooks has been integrated with DataHub in order to easily access and store files from the JupyterLab interface.

-On the central EGI Notebooks instance, a predefined space open to all users or VO specific spaces are available.
+On the central EGI Notebooks instance, a predefined space open to all users and VO specific spaces are available.

 ![image](datahub-notebooks-integration.png)

 ## Make your data FAIR

 Users can assign metadata to files, create shares and mint DOIs.

 The EGI DataHub offers an OAI-PMH interface which enables standard discoverability and access to datasets.